shubhra13/whaleAnalysis/.ipynb_checkpoints/README-checkpoint.md

 ### Prepare the Data

 First, read and clean several CSV files for analysis.
 The CSV files include whale portfolio returns, algorithmic trading portfolio returns, and S&P 500 historical prices.
-Use the [Whale Analysis Starter Code](Starter_Code/whale_analysis.ipynb) to complete the following steps:
+Complete the following steps:

 1. Use Pandas to read in each of the [CSV files](Starter_Code/Resources) as a DataFrame.
 Be sure to convert the dates to a `DateTimeIndex`.